zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

     driver_return_code_t    cdio_close_tray (const char *psz_drive, driver_id_t *p_driver_id)

 That look mighty fancy and doesn't seem like we reproduced them exactly in our Perl 6 code.
-I'm cheetsy-doodling here a bit: I pass Str typeobject instead of an actual string to pass `NULL`, and I looked up what `int` value will work for `p_driver_id` so I don't have to mess with structs or enums, for now.
+I'm cheetsy-doodling here a bit: I pass Str type object instead of an actual string to pass `NULL`, and I looked up what `int` value will work for `p_driver_id` so I don't have to mess with structs or enums, for now.